 The blade itself is very flexible and shows no trouble in bending both ways.
 You can pull and push as much as you want without fretting over the accuracy of the product.

-In the end, the dimensions of the flush cut saw comes down to 14.1 x 1.2 x 3 inches in total.
+In the end, the dimensions of the best flush cut saw comes down to 14.1 x 1.2 x 3 inches in total.
 Not bad for a budget line equipment, right?

 6. TAJIMA Flush Trim Saw Blade

 Let's skip reviewing the traditional saws and settle for only the blade this time for those of you looking for replacements only.

 This baby is a 265mm one, coming equipped with a blade of standard 16 TPI.
 Unlike other products, the set of teeth is only one side of the steel.